 The IPV Program can offer you privacy, but not confidentiality.
 This means that we will not discuss you or your situation with other students.
 We will not talk with other University staff unless we have to.
 We are required to disclose situations of interpersonal violence when:

 - We have identifying information about the perpetrator,

 In these situations we will contact the Office of Dean of Student Life, who may in turn involve other departments on campus such as the Campus Police.

 If you are seeking 100% confidentiality, there are resources available.
 The following services are not required to disclose your identity or situation:

 - The Portland Women's Crisis Line is a confidential, 24-hour service that can be reached at 503-235-5333 and specializes in addressing situations of sexual assault and relationship violence.

 - Counselors and medical professionals at the PSU Student Health and Counseling Center offer fully confidential services.
 You can access emergency support or make an appointment by calling 503-725-2800.

 - Off-campus counselors are also confidential.
 Any counselor that accepts Aetna will be covered by your student insurance.
-For a complete listing of counselors who will take Aetna, visit SHAC or their Insurance Information page.
+For a complete listing of counselors who will take Aetna, visit Student Health and Counseling Center website or their PSU Insurance Information page.